About Celia

 Morally Innocent, Legally Guilty

-Celia Newsom was an enslaved woman (believed to be of African and European descent) born around 1836.
+Celia Newsom was an enslaved African American woman born around 1836.
 In 1850, when Celia was just 14 years old, Robert Newsom - a 60-year-old widowed farmer from Callaway County, Missouri, originally from Greenbrier County, West Virginia - purchased Celia in Audrain County, Missouri, to be his concubine.

-For nearly five years, Celia endured repeated sexual assault at the hands of Robert Newsom.
-But by the summer of 1855, she decided enough was enough.
-On June 23, 1855, despite Celia’s repeated pleas for him to stop, Newsom entered her cabin again, seeking to assault her.
-At 19 years old and pregnant, Celia asserted her God-given rights to self-determination, human agency, and bodily autonomy - and defended herself.
-Celia struck Robert Newsom on the head with a stick, killing him.
-Throughout the night, she burned his body in her fireplace and disposed of the ashes the following morning.
-When questioned about his disappearance, Celia eventually confessed and explained to the Callaway County authorities the horrific abuse she had endured.
+For nearly five years, Celia suffered repeated sexual assaults at the hands of Robert Newsom.
+During this period, she bore two children, Vine (Vina) and Jennie (Jane or Virginia).
+By the summer of 1855, she had reached her breaking point.
+On June 23, 1855—despite her repeated pleas for him to stop—Newsom entered her cabin once again to assault her.
+Nineteen years old and pregnant, Celia asserted her God-given rights to self-determination, human agency, and bodily autonomy, and defended herself.
+She struck Newsom on the head with a stick, killing him.
+That night, she burned his body in her fireplace and disposed of the ashes the next morning.
+When questioned by Callaway County authorities about his disappearance, Celia eventually confessed, detailing the horrific abuse she had endured.

-Celia was charged, tried, and found guilty of the murder of Robert Newsom by an all-white, all-male jury, nearly all of whom were slave owners.
+Bound by these instructions, the all-white, all-male jury was left with no legal basis to acquit her on grounds of self-defense, ultimately convicting Celia of first-degree murder.
 Sentenced to death by hanging by Judge Hall, Celia’s original execution was set for November 16, 1855.
 However, Celia escaped from jail for nearly 2 weeks, briefly delaying the execution.
 On December 14, 1855, the Missouri Supreme Court denied her appeal.
 On December 21, 1855, at just 19 years old, Celia was unjustly executed by hanging at the Callaway County Courthouse in Fulton, Missouri.
 Celia’s exact interment site is unknown.

 The Fate of Celia’s Daughters